LEX = Learner experiences (of technology)

 This work by JISC is complimented by a new research website by the The Committee of Inquiry into the Changing Learner Experience , who has issued a report outlining their studies into what the google generation want/expect!
 Surprisingly amongst other recommendations, they were skeptical about the surface level learning afforded by the use of web 2.0 tools!
 But they still want organisations to promote them (looks like forums are old hat)?
 Students want to use technology, but not necessarily what their organisations are pushing (VLEs).
 Therefore a common ground needs to be found.
 A mix of web 2.0 and institutional tools is the order of the day!
 Sounds like Professor Mark Stiles' recent paper " the death of the VLE" was somehow quite accurate.

-other JISC report earlier this year, that concluded that the digital natives lacked certain key critical thinking/searching/evaluation skills.
+But lets not forget the other JISC report earlier this year, that concluded that the digital natives lacked certain key critical thinking/searching/evaluation skills.
 Yes. "they" were born into the age of ubiquitous technology, but not all choose to use it.
 And not all know how to, and a fair proportion like the option to multi-task when communicating.
 Second life, face book, and email are routinely viewed as things that old people do.
 Note to self.. must get my twitter account up and running :O) .. and drop the "old skool" blogging!

 Experiences campaign.
 The web URL for this is